g2s3-2018/labs/docs/notebooks/Poisson2D.md

 ### 5. Assemble and solve the finite element discrete problem

-We now assemble the finite element stiffness matrix $A$ and the right hand side vector $b$.
+We now assemble the finite element stiffness matrix $$A$$ and the right hand side vector $$b$$.
 Dirichlet boundary conditions are applied at the end of the finite element assembly procedure and before solving the resulting linear system of equations.

 ```python